Se Habla Español

 According to Florida law, the deceased’s spouse has the first right to file a wrongful death claim for the loss of a loved one.
 If the deceased does not have a spouse, his children have the next right to file a claim; and if he has neither spouse nor children, his parents may file a claim.
 In the case of a deceased individual who has no family with the right to file a claim, the deceased’s estate may have the right to file a claim under some circumstances, including an effort to repay the deceased’s final debts.

-To file a wrongful death claim, you may need to work with an attorney to determine who bears liability for your loved one’s death.
+To file a wrongful death claim, you may need to work with a skilled wrongful death attorney in Clearwater to determine who bears liability for your loved one’s death.
 Sometimes, the liable party may seem clear.
 Suppose, for example, that your loved one died in a car accident due to the negligent actions of another driver: you may clearly see that the other driver bears liability for your loved one’s death and, therefore, that you need to file a claim against that individual’s insurance company.

 On the other hand, sometimes, your loved one’s death may prove more complicated.
 Multiple factors may contribute to your loved one’s death.
-Having an attorney to investigate the claim can make it much easier to determine who bears liability, including whether more than one party may share liability for the accident that caused your loved one’s death.
+Having a proactive wrongful death attorney to investigate the claim can make it much easier to determine who bears liability, including whether more than one party may share liability for the accident that caused your loved one’s death.

-Your attorney will ask several key questions to help determine who bears liability for your loved one’s loss.
+Your capable accidental death lawyer will ask several key questions to help determine who bears liability for your loved one’s loss.

 You have the right to file a wrongful death claim even if your loved one did not die immediately of his injuries at the time of the accident, as long as the incident directly contributed to your loved one’s death.